jdubois/jdubois-langchain4j-demo/README.md

 To provision the Azure resources, you need to run the `src/main/script/deploy-azure-openai-models.sh` script.
 It will create the following resources:

-- An Azure OpenAI instance, with the necessary OpenAI models for this demo.
+- An Microsoft Foundry instance, with the necessary OpenAI models for this demo.
 - An Azure AI Search instance.

 At the end of this script, the following environment variables will be displayed (and stored in the `.env` file), and you will need them to run the application:
-- `AZURE_OPENAI_ENDPOINT`: your Azure OpenAI URL endpoint.
+- `OPENAI_BASE_URL`: your Microsoft Foundry URL endpoint.
-- `AZURE_OPENAI_KEY`: your Azure OpenAI API key.
+- `OPENAI_API_KEY`: your Microsoft Foundry API key.
 - `AZURE_SEARCH_ENDPOINT`: your Azure AI Search URL endpoint.
 - `AZURE_SEARCH_KEY`: your Azure AI Search API key.